mdd4cps/aomdd4cps/MDD4CPS_repository_structure_and_transformations.md

 src/frontend/static/input/xsl/PIM-PSM.xsl
 ```

-This XSLT groups the model by `cps_component` and creates one `cpc` element for each cyber-physical component.
+This XSLT groups the model by `cp_component` and creates one `cpc` element for each cyber-physical component.
 Inside each `cpc`, it collects the related resources, actions, operational goals, relations, communication threads, listener threads, and communication relations.

 The technological enrichment required for code generation is guided by: